 Rocky Mountain National Park is one of the United States’ most beautiful places.
 Many people day trip from Denver, but hikers should spend longer exploring the best trails.

-I thought I’d share my recommended itinerary with you, including the best hikes in Rocky Mountain National Park.
-This itinerary is best in summer, when roads are open, trails are clear of snow, and long daylight hours give you plenty of time to explore.
+This 3 day itinerary includes the best hikes in Rocky Mountain National Park.
+It’s best in summer, when roads are open, snow has melted, and long daylight hours give you plenty of time to explore.
 Is it for everyone?
 Absolutely not — but this is just a starting point if you’re interested in heading to Rocky Mountain National Park.

 The most scenic way to drive from Denver to Rocky Mountain National Park is taking the “long way” on the Peak-to-Peak scenic byway.
 Driving the full length of this 55-mile highway could take three hours given the number of photo stops you’ll want to take.